JejuSoul/OBD-PIDs-for-HKMC-EVs/README.md

 # OBD-PIDs-for-HKMC-EVs
 OBD PIDs for Hyundai/Kia/Motor/Company Electric Vehicles.
-Currently the Hyundai Ioniq Electric, Kia Ray EV and Kia Soul EV
+Currently the 27kWh Kia Soul EV is best supported because that is the vehicle I own.
+Files for the 28kWh Hyundai Ioniq Electric should be fairly complete.

+The new 64kWh Kona, Soul and Niro EVs should all have the same codes.
+But this needs to be tested.

 ## How to use:
 These codes are primarily for use with Torque Pro which runs on Android phones and tablets.